marcelo-tavares-ifsp/mst/README.md

 you should download `.deb` packages for your system manually from here: https://sourceforge.net/projects/virtualgl/files/2.6.3/

-Then install the downloaded package:
+There's a convenient script that allows to download and install VirtualGL automatically for your distribution:
 ```
-$ sudo dpkg -i virtualgl_*.deb
+$ sudo ./install_vgl.sh 2.6.3
 ```

 ## Usage